brunorosilva/todoist-analytics/README.md

 # Usage

 V0 -> Allow this tool to call your todoist API.
+I'll make a tutorial on how to get your token.